photels/photels.github.io/info-english.md

 The hotel has limited parking space that can be reserved in the reception.
 [Show closest parking garage in Google Maps](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)

-## Roof terrace
-Our terrace is currently under renovation and is closed for guest.
-It is not allowed to bring your own alcohol up to the roof terrasse.

 ### Nearby facilities (Google Maps)
 [Closest airport bus stop](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)